CANADA STOCKS-TSX slips ahead of U.S. payrolls data; TD gains

 * Growth concerns, weaker commodity prices weigh

-* TD Bank climbs 1.5 percent on strong results (Updates with further details)
+* TD Bank climbs 1.5 percent on strong results (Updates with details, commentary)

 By Trish Nixon